 If a UE is configured with the higher layer parameter NrofPorts set to 'two', the UE shall compute a linear average of each CSI-RS port's RSRP.

-The UE may be configured to use the same OFDM symbols for the CSI-RS and SSB/PBCH when those are spatially quasi co-located and PRBs associated with CSI-RS are the outside of PRBs configured for SSB/PBCH,
+The UE may be configured to use the same OFDM symbols for the CSI-RS and SSB/PBCH when those are spatially quasi co-located and PRBs associated with CSI-RS are the outside of PRBs configured for SSB/PBCH, if the CSI-RS resource is configured in a higher layer parameter NZP-CSI-RS-ResourceSet configured with higher layer parameter CSI-RS-ResourceRep.
+If the higher layer parameter CSI-RS-ResourceRep is configured in a CSI-RS resource set containing multiple CSI-RS resources and an associated higher layer parameter ReportQuantity is set to ‘No Report’, UE does not expect to be configured with the higher layer parameter CSI-RS-ResourceRep set to ‘OFF’.

 5.2.1.4 Reporting Configurations